102nd Grey Cup: Game summary

 The Hamilton Tiger-Cats were unable to get their offence working early in the game as they ended the first quarter with −12 yards rushing and only +4 net yards.
 Calgary had 120 net yards, 117 passing, but began the second quarter with only a 7–0 lead following a one-yard touchdown rush by Drew Tate at the 9:48 mark.
 Tate scored a second touchdown 48 seconds into the second quarter and Calgary added a field goal to extend their lead to 17–0.
 The Stampeders maintained the score when Demonte Bolden blocked Hamilton's attempted field goal with six minutes remaining in the half, however the Tiger-Cats scored their first points of the game three minutes later when quarterback Zach Collaros connected with Brandon Banks on a 45-yard pass play; Calgary led 17–7 at the half.

 Stampeders quarterback Bo Levi Mitchell completed ten consecutive passes midway through the game, tying him for the third longest streak in Grey Cup history, but the Stampeders could add only a field goal in the third quarter to take a 20–7 lead.
 Hamilton scored a field goal early in the fourth quarter to cut the deficit to ten points, then regained possession after Delvin Breaux intercepted Mitchell for the only turnover of the game.
 Collaros moved the Tiger-Cats offence to within three yards of the goal line, but Hamilton was forced to settle for a field goal.
 The Tiger-Cats against marched the ball into Calgary territory but were again prevented from scoring a touchdown after Corey Mace sacked Collaros on second down.
 Hamilton scored a third consecutive field goal to cut the lead to 20–16 with 2:05 remaining in the contest.

 Calgary was forced to punt with less than a minute to play.
 Brandon Banks received the punt and ran the ball 90 yards for an apparent touchdown to give Hamilton a lead; however, the play was called back when Taylor Reed was penalized for an illegal block.
 Instead, Hamilton's offence began at their defensive 12-yard line.
 The Tiger-Cats subsequently ran out of time as Collaros' attempted pass on the final play of the game fell incomplete.

 The 20–16 victory represented the franchise's seventh Grey Cup championship and first since 2008.
-Bo Levi Mitchell was named the Grey Cup Most Valuable Player after completing 25 of 34 passes for 334 yards.
+Mitchell was named the Grey Cup Most Valuable Player after completing 25 of 34 passes for 334 yards.
 Hamilton's Andy Fantuz received the Dick Suderman Trophy as the Most Outstanding Canadian.
 He received six passes for 81 yards.